0xZakk/quests-nft/README.md

 project in quests.com - and manage a list of permissioned wallets.

-A quest can be created with the `createQuest` method, which will create a new instance of `Quest.sol` with th eprovided data (name, symbol, contributors, token URI, and contract URI).
+A quest can be created with the `createQuest` method, which will create a new instance of `Quest.sol` with the provided data (name, symbol, contributors, token URI, and contract URI).
 A quest can only be created by an admin.

 The Factory stores a list of admins using OpenZeppelin's `AccessControl` and has